prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 ### Pitfalls of the current solution

 As stated above, `_created` lines can appear anywhere after its associated metric line.
 This means parser is required to store the current position of the lexer before we start searching for the created timestamp.
-Currently, we cache the timestamp and minimize data stored in memory.
-Before, we used to make a deep copy of the parser at every line whenever the `CreatedTimestamp`  function was called which lead to [Prometheus consuming Gigabytes more memory](https://github.com/prometheus/prometheus/issues/14808) than needed.
+Currently, we cache the timestamp and minimize data stored in memory but there is still significant CPU overhead.

 ## Goals